 Salford’s Living Wage story to date

-In the same year, we also launched Salford’s Employment Standards Charter which contains a specific pledge focused on paying staff at, or working towards the Living Wage, and over 100 employers to date have committed to work towards these standards.
+In the same year, the council also launched Salford’s Employment Standards Charter which contains a specific pledge focused on paying staff the Real Living Wage, or working towards doing so.

-In 2014 Salford City Council won the first Living Wage Champion Award.
-These prestigious awards recognise Living Wage employers that contribute to communities and industries by implementing and celebrating the Living Wage.
+In 2014 Salford City Council won a Living Wage Champion Award.
+These prestigious awards recognise Living Wage employers that contribute to communities and industries by implementing and celebrating the Real Living Wage.

 In 2017 Salford City Council and NHS Salford Clinical Commissioning Group (CCG), both accredited Living Wage employers, boosted pay to £8.30 per hour for home care workers in the city – well above the national minimum wage at the time.

-Salford Health and Wellbeing Board’s work in this area has been recognised by the Living Wage Foundation at its annual national Living Wage Champion Awards when Unlimited Potential was presented with the Industry Leadership Award (June 2018) and the ‘Against All Odds’ Industry Award (June 2019).
+In 2018 Salford Health and Wellbeing Board’s work in this area was recognised by the Living Wage Foundation at its annual national Living Wage Champion Awards when Unlimited Potential was presented with the Industry Leadership Award.

-• The Salford Living Wage City Action Group, in the Living Wage Places Champion award category, for its success in increasing the number of accredited Living Wage employers in the city from 38 to 49 (from November 2019 to November 2020) despite the pandemic.
-That increased the number of jobs in the city which pay the accredited Living Wage from 9,433 to 12,146.
+• The Salford Living Wage City Action Group, in the Living Wage Places Champion award category, for its success in increasing the number of accredited Living Wage employers in Salford from 38 to 49 and the number of Salford workers paid the Real Living Wage from 9,433 to 12,146.

 • Worsley-based Anchor Removals won the Against All Odds industry award for being the only real Living Wage, no zero hours removals company in the UK.

-Salford now has 92 accredited employers in the city.
+By 2022 Salford had 92 accredited Living Wage employers in the city.

-The three year action plan has succeeded far beyond initial targets and will be refreshed to cover the next three years.
+Salford’s three-year action plan exceeded its initial targets and was refreshed to cover the next three years (2022 to 2025).

 The real Living Wage also puts money back into the economy and allows people to live in dignity without worrying about making ends meet.